TroyTuo/hxmtanalysis/README.md

 ### hegtigen

 This task creates a GTI table filtered by a subset of times in input HK high voltage FITS file, HK temperature FITS file, and EHK event file.
 Filtering parameters are written in "HEParamConfig.fits" file.
-And they can be read by setting PARAMETERS defaultexpr=yes (see PARAMETERS defaultexpr below), otherwise can be manually inputted by users (see HE Selection Expression below).
+Also, they can be read by setting PARAMETERS defaultexpr=yes (see PARAMETERS defaultexpr below), otherwise can be manually inputted by users (see HE Selection Expression below).
 The output GTI file contains good time intervals for all HE detectors.

 Example.
 1. Generate the GTI FITS file he_gti.fit using default expression in "HEParamConfig.fits".